Why doesn’t every piece of cake come with two forks?

 In each of these examples, positive social behavior isn’t required; it’s merely prompted.
 But sometimes, all we need is a prompt to share, or a reminder to recognize and celebrate someone’s contribution, to actually take that positive step.

-Image how this could work in an organization, if the social tools that everyone uses had positive behavior triggers built right in!
+Imagine how this sharing could work in an organization, if the social tools that everyone uses had positive behavior triggers built right in!

 If we change the default behaviors that are built into our social technologies, we can change how people interact across these systems.
 And, these online changes can even infect our offline behavior, making that more positive too.